arangodb/docs/3.5/indexing-ttl.md

 from an arbitrary `Date` instance, there is `Date.getTime() / 1000`.

-Alternatively, the reference timepoints can be specified as a date string in format `YYYY-MM-DDTHH:MM:SS` with optional milliseconds.
-All date strings will be interpreted as UTC dates.
+Alternatively, the reference timepoints can be specified as a date string in format `YYYY-MM-DDTHH:MM:SS` with optional milliseconds, and an optional timezone offset.
+All date strings without a timezone offset will be interpreted as UTC dates.

-The above example document using a datestring attribute value would be
+The above example document using a date string attribute value would be

     { "creationDate" : "2019-02-14T17:39:33.000Z" }